fongandrew/hydeout/deltaconv.md

 <img src="assets/img/publications/deltaconv/deltaconv_schematic.png" class="featured" width="70%">

-DeltaConv is easy to implement: you only need two sparse matrices that represent gradient and divergence.
+**DeltaConv is easy to implement** you only need two sparse matrices that represent gradient and divergence.
 Everything else can be implemented with matrix multiplication and standard MLPs.

 ## Results